Saturday, January 29, 2011

 I am grateful to Olivia Swedberg, chair of the Florida Music Therapy Government Relations Task Force.
 She has already taken steps to make conversation with your representatives easy.
 If you are considering writing to your representatives, use these resources that Olivia has put together.

+The first is some guidelines to consider when writing your legislators.
 It includes tips for addressing the representative, formatting the letter, representing yourself, and speaking out on behalf of music therapy.

 The second resource is a letter to your representative that is already written for you.
 All you have to do is FILL IN THE BLANKS!
 Olivia has made contacting your representatives that easy.